 In a program empowering teen moms, a Mother Tongue Project

 student reads her essay along with an admiring onlooker.

-Sept. - Oct. -- Application review, site visits and communications with applicants
+Proposal review, site visits, and communications with applicants

 Brindle’s Early Opportunities Initiative represents majority of the foundation’s grantmaking, which is distributed across a range of program types.
 See below for this breakdown and grants lists for the last three years.

 We also award a small portion of discretionary grants outside of our early childhood focus.
 Some of these complement our passion for babies; others reflect long-standing interests of the family, such as social justice and protection of our natural environment.